 Homeschoolers typically do not have an issue with not having a state-awarded diploma when they want to go to college.
 They have to show they can do college level work, but they can do that in multiple ways.
 One is, as we have noted, by providing a homeschool transcript listing what they studied in high school.
-Another is by attending community college classes as a dual-enrolled high school student.
+Another is by including outside evidence of college readiness.
+A third is by attending community college classes as a dual-enrolled high school student.
 More selective colleges and universities might be interested in seeing test scores, including those on subject area SAT tests (for example, to show that the student can test well in particular subjects, such as physics).
 Most college and university websites now feature admissions policies for homeschoolers, and most welcome questions from homeschooling students and their parents.

 The best preparation is to pick a few likely possible colleges and look at their requirements before the high school years.
 Networking with other homeschoolers and learning about college admission is important, and there are homeschool conferences and books that offer this kind of information.

 But a state-awarded diploma for college admission?
 Not a necessity at all.